-Kashmir EU Week 2015
+Kashmir EU-Week 2015

 The debate revolved around two conferences: “What really is the way ahead”, led by Member of the European Parliament Sajjad Karim MEP (UK, ECR) who is hosting Kashmir-EU Week, and “Emerging shadows of war”, the opening speech by Farzana Ahmed, Minister for Social Welfare and Women’s Development in the Azad Kashmir administration.

 “Ordinary Europeans have little or no knowledge of the situation there and MEPs’ engagement is enhanced by such awareness raising,“ says Sajjad Karim.
 Human rights violations: murder, rape, disappearances, torture, the use of pellet guns by the Indian authorities and lack of freedom of speech are everyday occurrences.

-Khurram Parvez, a Kashmiri human rights activist draw attention to a recent report by the NGO, “Parents of Disappeared People.”
+Khurram Parvez, a Kashmiri human rights activist draw attention to a recent report released by the NGO “Parents of Disappeared People.”
 It accuses 972 Indian officials of torture, rape, forced disappearances and extrajudicial killings.

 “Those responsible must be brought to justice,” says Ali Raza Syed, Chairman of Kashmir Council-EU, an NGO organising Kashmir-EU Week along with International Council for Human Development and the World Kashmir Diaspora Alliance.
 “It is a tragic conflict where every passing hour brings misery to the people of Indian occupied Kashmir.
-The human cost of this tragedy is far too high; this conflict must have a just resolution, otherwise, it can provoke nuclear war and destruction,” says Ali Raza Syed.
-Particularly worrying, he says, is the recent withdrawal by India from National Security Adviser level negotiations with Pakistan.
+The human cost of this tragedy is far too high; this conflict must have a just resolution, otherwise, it can provoke nuclear war and destruction,” further added Mr Syed.

 ‘I hope that by increasing people’s knowledge here of the situation in Kashmir, we can compel the EU to play a more active role in promoting a negotiated settlement which involves the people of Kashmir and resolve, this ongoing conflict once and for all, whilst eliminating the risk to the world as a whole of conflict between nuclear-armed neighbours,” says Sajjad Karim.